Nastia Liukin Puts Her Insanely Long, Toned Legs On Full Display As She Celebrates Her Birthday Week

-Nastia Liukin showed off her well-known long, toned legs as she posed happily for her one million followers on Instagram.
-She used the social media platform to remind her fans that her birthday is soon approaching, and that she is excited to sport some new fashionable layers as the weather gets cooler for the fall season in Dallas, Texas, where she geo-tagged the multi-photo update.
+Nastia Liukin showed off her well-known long, toned legs as she posed happily for her 1 million followers on Instagram.
+She used the social media platform to remind fans that her birthday is soon approaching, and that she is excited to sport some new fashionable layers as the weather gets cooler for fall in Dallas, Texas, where she geotagged the multi-photo update.

-The Olympic gymnast rocked a pair of light blue, high-rise jeans that exposed a small portion of her belly button.
+The Olympic gymnast rocked a pair of light blue, high-rise jeans that exposed a small portion of her bellybutton.
 She matched the skintight pants with a formfitting beige crop top, which allowed her to flaunt her insanely sculpted midsection.
 The weather appeared to be cooler than usual, as Nastia layered her outfit with a tan puffy coat.
 To tie the entire ensemble together, she threw on a pair of oversized tan combat boots, which drew even more attention to her thin legs.
 She wore her short blond hair in a small ponytail placed on the back of her scalp.

 In the first picture of the post, the gymnast stood with both arms raised high above her head as she seemed to be making a peace sign with her fingers.
 Her coat was lifted off her body, which exposed her jaw-dropping physique.
 Nastia smiled for the shot as she kept her eyes closed.

 The second snap allowed the gold medal winner to show off her extremely long legs.
-Her photographer pointed the camera upwards while they positioned themselves near the ground.
+Her photographer pointed the camera upward while they positioned themselves near the ground.
 The angle further accentuated Nastia’s thin figure and tiny waist.
-She positioned herself to showcase her side profile as she tucked both hands towards her chin.
+She positioned herself to showcase her side profile as she tucked both hands toward her chin.
 Her eyes were the only part of her face visible in the pic as she gazed down directly at her photographer.

 Nastia gave her followers a small glimpse of her backside in the last snap.
 A majority of her back faced the camera as she outstretched her arms to the sides of her body.
 Her pert booty just made it into the bottom of the frame.